-Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for diehards.
+Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

-Tackle, bait, fishing rods, pocket knife, insect repellent, rain jacket, sunscreen, change of clothes…the list can be seemingly endless of practical and useful gear you might need to take with you on your trip.
+Tackle, bait, fishing rods, pocket knife, water bottle, insect repellent, rain jacket, sunscreen, change of clothes…the list can be seemingly endless of practical and useful fishing gear you might need to take with you on your fishing trips.

 Not to mention a packed lunch and a cold beer or three.

-So, you need something decent to store and transport it all and that’s where the best fishing backpacks of 2020 come in.
+So, you need some decent fishing tackle storage to transport it all, and that’s where the 12 best fishing backpacks of 2023 come in.

 Table of Contents